junland/dragon/sources/README.md

 The tarballs will be stored on the current working directory.

+### Recommendation

+Download all the sources from the list.

+Use the RSYNC protocol to download missing sources.

 ## Check sums

 Remember to check if everything is OK.
 To check the integrity of all